CristoferSoler/Seel-17-18/programming/bsiWizard/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 In order to integrate DNS securely into a "P-A-P" structure, the structure shown in Figure 1, in which there is no direct connection between a client in the trusted network and a DNS server in the untrusted network (and vice versa), can be used.
 Two separate DNS servers are used.

-The Advertising DNS server, which contains the externally available information, is placed in a DMZ of the outer packet filter.
-It is set up as a primary DNS server for the domain of the trusted network and contains only the absolutely necessary information, for example:
+The Advertising DNS server, which contains the externally available information, is located in a DMZ of the outer packet filter.
+It is set up as a primary DNS server for the domain of the trusted network and contains only the essential information, for example:

 * Name and IP address of the external mail server (MX record)
 * Names and addresses of information servers that provide information to the public.
 In this case, a distinction must be made between the servers that are located in front of the Application Level Gateway (ALG) and those that are located behind the ALG.
 For the former, the address of the server itself must be entered, for the latter the address of the ALG.
 The Resolving DNS server is placed in a DMZ of the inner packet filter.
 It contains the information about the computers of the internal network.
 For computers of the internal network, the Resolving DNS server is entered as DNS server: All clients of the trusted network use only the Resolving DNS server, for Unix computers, for example, by means of entries in the file * / etc / resolv.conf. * Required a client in the trusted network domain information from the untrusted network, he makes the request to the Resolving DNS server.
-As a forwarder, this server uses a public DNS server (or a specially configured forwarder) for requests that involve external names.
+As a forwarder, this server uses a public DNS server (or an extra forwarder) for queries that involve external names.
 Direct access to the Resolving DNS server from the untrusted network should be prevented by packet filtering rules so that the domain information of the trusted network is only visible in the trusted network.

 The packet filter used must be configured in such a way that only the DNS service is permitted between the DNS servers.
 H. Port 53 as (depending on the direction in question) source or destination port.
 The Advertising DNS server should not allow any connections to the internal network.
-The server should only be administered via appropriately secured connections (eg SSH-2).Table 1 describes a possible access policy configuration that can be implemented using appropriate packet filter rules.
+The server should only be administered via appropriately secured connections (eg SSH-2).
+Table 1 describes a possible access policy configuration that can be implemented using appropriate packet filter rules.
 It is assumed that the servers are administered via an SSH connection from the internal network and that UDP is used for DNS as the carrier protocol.
 Log data is transmitted via syslog to a log server.

 Table 1: Access rule configuration